 (iv) The institution demonstrates to the satisfaction of the Secretary why—

-(A) The person who exercises substantial control over the institution should nevertheless be considered to lack that control; or
+(A) The person or entity who exercises substantial control over the institution should nevertheless be considered to lack that control; or

-(B) The person who exercises substantial control over the institution and each member of that person's family nevertheless does not or did not exercise substantial control over the institution or servicer that owes the liability.
+(B) The person or entity who exercises substantial control over the institution and each member of that person's family nevertheless does not or did not exercise substantial control over the institution or servicer that owes the liability.

 (c) Ownership interest.
 (1) An ownership interest is a share of the legal or beneficial ownership or control of, or a right to share in the proceeds of the operation of, an institution, an institution's parent corporation, a third-party servicer, or a third-party servicer's parent corporation.
 The term “ownership interest” includes, but is not limited to—